-After Pardon Chato, a mestizo, killed a US marshal in self-defense, a posse pursues him, but as the white volunteers advance deep in Indian territory they become more hunted then prey, leading to internal strife.
-They rape Chato's woman, and are hunted down to the last man by the unrelenting warrior.
+After Pardon Chato, a mestizo, kills a US marshal in self-defense, a posse pursues him, but as the white volunteers advance deep in Indian territory they become more hunted than prey, leading to internal strife.
+They rape Chato's woman and are hunted down to the last man by the unrelenting warrior.
 Written by

 See more »

 As Captain Whitmore walks down the street in the opening sequence, the direction of his shadow changes from behind him and to his right to in front of him and to his left.
 See more

 I've seen Comanches in Texas.
 And boy, I'll never want to see one again...
 I can tell you that.